 CPR does not usually restore the heartbeat, but as a first aid it does keep the person’s blood circulating, sending oxygen to the brain until the ambulance arrives and breathing and heartbeat can be restored.

 The American Heart Association states that 92% of cardiac arrest victims die before they get to the hospital.
-Immediate CPR can double, even triple, the person’s chance of survival.
+Immediately performing CPR can double, even triple, the person’s chance of survival.

 Getting CPR certified is easy.
 If Red Cross training is not available in your area, check with the fire stations, hospitals, or colleges.

 If they don’t furnish the training, they will almost certainly be able to recommend someone.

 There is also online training available.
 And that, too, can sometimes be received for free.

 It is also recommended that you get first aid certification at the same time.
 Both CPR and first aid classes are short.
 They typically do not last more than a day or two.